 If you think buying the RT-700 might be biting off more than you can chew, but you don’t want to scale back too far, consider this large, but manageable pellet smoker and grill.

 It shares a lot in common with our subject smoker, but in a more compact package.
-For a full review, have a look at our comprehensive write-up here.
+For more details, check out our full Camp Chef Smokepro DLX review.